-

 Notes that the Safer Melville Plan will undergo a formal review, with an amended Plan to be presented to Council in the 2025–2026 financial year.

-The draft Plan draws on input from WA Police, other local governments, an internal service review, and feedback from the wider City of Melville community collected through the Council Plan engagement, Our Future Melville.
-The current public consultation stage now seeks community support of the Plan and the proposed actions.
+The draft Plan drew on input from WA Police, other local governments, an internal service review, and feedback from the wider City of Melville community collected through the Council Plan engagement, Our Future Melville.
+The recent public consultation stage sought community support for the Plan and the proposed actions.

-Following consultation, community feedback will be tabled and presented with an officer report item to Council for their consideration at an Ordinary Meeting of Council.
-Council will make the final decision on the adoption of the Plan and the future of the rebate program.
+Following consultation, community feedback was tabled and presented with an officer report item to Council for their consideration at an Ordinary Meeting of Council.

 Following the Council resolution in April 2025, the City launched an initial awareness campaign in mid-2025 to build community knowledge and understanding of the proposed community safety initiatives.
 This early phase focused on education and awareness, encouraging residents to learn about the proposals and follow the project page ahead of the formal consultation period.

-In line with the resolution, the community is invited to view the draft Community Safety Technology Roll-out Plan and provide feedback through two separate consultation processes - the draft Plan and the proposed Home CCTV Rebate Program.
-Community can share their comments online, in-person and over the phone.
+In line with the resolution, the community was invited to view the draft Community Safety Technology Roll-out Plan and provide feedback through two separate consultation processes - the draft Plan and the proposed Home CCTV Rebate Program.
+Community could share their comments online, in person and over the phone.

 All feedback will be managed in accordance with the City’s Privacy Policy.
 Personal details will remain confidential and will not be published in any report.

-Click on the 'Follow Engagement' button at the top of this page to receive email updates
+Select the ‘Follow Engagement’ button at the top of this page to receive email updates about this project.

 Community Safety Technology Roll-out Plan